weaverj/erserver/README.md

 # ERServer - Unit Testing Legacy Code in Java

 ERServer is the sample application for the [Pluralsight](http://pluralsight.com) course [Unit Testing Legacy Code in Java](http://pluralsight.com).
-It is a Java application to support a hospital emergency room's application.
+It is a Java application to support a hospital emergency room's operation.
 The packages are arranged by course modules.

 ## Prerequisites / Requirements